Sinop Archaeological Museum: Background

 One of the earliest museum activities in Turkey began in 1921, in Sinop.
 Artifacts and other objects of historical and cultural importance, found at different locations in the city, were initially conserved in a high school (Mekteb-i İdadi) building.
 In 1932, the items were transferred to the Pervane Medrese, a former religious school, where they formed the core of the Sinop Museum.
 The building was established as a museum and opened to the public in 1941.
 In 1947, a museum director was assigned to the site.

 A joint team of German and Turkish archaeologists, led by Ludwig Budde and Ekrem Akurgal, carried out excavations in the center of Sinop and at Kocagöz Tumulis in Demirciköy between 1951 and 1953.
 Akurgal proposed the construction of a special museum building in Sinop to hold the numerous artifacts.
 In 1968, the city municipality donated property in downtown Sinop, which incorporated a Seljuk Empire-era tomb and the ruins of a Serapeum uncovered during the excavations.

-The two-story museum building, which is located in Okullar Cad.
+The two-storey museum building, which is located in Okullar Cad.
 2, in the center of Sinop, was completed in 1970.
 A building renovation in 2001 allowed the museum to incorporate modern museology concepts.
-Its re-opening took place in April 2006.
+It re-opened in April 2006.

 Museum exhibits

 Open-air section

 The ruin of a Serapeum, a temple dedicated to the combined Hellenistic-Ancient Egyptian deity Serapis, is situated in the southwestern corner of the open-air museum section.
 It was unearthed, on-site, during excavations in 1951.
 Inside the rectangular temple ruin, terracotta artifacts, architectural elements and figures of Serapis, Dionysus, Heracles, Isis and Kore were found.
-The date of the edifice is unknown, however, an inscription indicates that it was dedicated to Serapis.
+An inscription indicates that it was dedicated to Serapis, though the date of the edifice is unknown.

 The Sultana's Tomb (Sultan Hatun Türbesi), also in the museum yard, is known locally as the "Aynalı Kadın Türbesi", (literally: "Tomb of the Lady with Mirror").
-According to an inscription attached above the tomb's arched gate, it was constructed in June 1395.
-It contains three sarcophagi, including one belonging to the daughter of Süleyman Pasha.
+According to an inscription above the tomb's arched gate, it was constructed in June 1395.
+It contains three sarcophagi, including one belonging to a daughter of Süleyman Pasha.
 Pasha was the eldest son of Orhan I, the second bey of the newly established Ottoman Empire.
 His daughter, who died in 1395, was the spouse of Candaroğlu bey Süleyman Pasha.
 The square-plan tomb is constructed of ashlar.
 It is topped with a wooden roof covered with Turkish tiles instead of a dome, compared with buildings of that era, and has windows on three sides.

 Other exhibits, including architectural elements, milestones, headstones, sculptures made of stone or marble, large earthenware jars and mosaics, are on display in the northern part of the yard.
 Islamic headstones erected to the south and west of the Sultana's Tomb give the impression of a cemetery.